Help in your language

 Interpreting New Zealand

 Interpreting New Zealand can help with finding an interpreter.

-Fact sheets about using an interpreter are available in the Interpreting New Zealand website.
-Information is available in Amharic, Arabic, Assyrian, Burmese, Farsi, Hindi, Japanese, Korean, Kurdish, Nepali, Samoan, Simplified Chinese, Somali and Spanish.
+Fact sheets about using an interpreter are available on the Interpreting New Zealand website.
+Information is available in Amharic, Arabic, Assyrian, Burmese, English, Farsi, Hindi, Japanese, Korean, Kurdish, Nepali, Samoan, Simplified Chinese, Somali and Spanish.

 Translation services (written word)